SimonN/Lix/doc/readme.txt

 and hit the edit button on the right side of the screen.

-You can activate the context-sensitive button help in the editor by clicking on the button with the question mark.
+You can activate the context-sensitive button help in the editor by clicking on the button with the question mark "?".
 Hover over any editor button to see what it is good for, or which key it has as a hotkey.

 Make good use of these hotkeys.
-The most important hotkey is probably [C] which copies the editor's current selection of objects. :-)
+You can change the default key bindings if you want.
+At least, learn where the copy hotkey is, it's the most useful.

 If you've created some nice levels, you can drop me a line in the Lix Forum or via email.
 I've given the website and my contact info in a note above.